KKYaneva19/Guess-The-Word/README.md

 # Function list
 <hr>

- changeQuestions1() - Change the questions on first level changeQuestions2() Change the questions on second level
+ changeQuestions1() - Changes the questions for first level

+changeQuestions2() - Changes the questions for second level

+changeQuestions3() - Changes the questions for third level

-changeWords1() - Goes from one word to other on first level
+changeWords1() - Goes from one word to another on the first level

-changeWords2() - Goes from one word to other on second level
+changeWords2() - Goes from one word to another on the second level

+changeWords3() - Goes from one word to another on the third level

-void check() - Check if you type the correct word
+check() - This function checks if you typed the correct word

-drawFisrtRow_1, drawSecondRow_1 - Questions for first level
+drawFisrtRow_1, drawSecondRow_1 - It shows you the correct word and each letter is drawn in separate box for first level

-drawFirstRow_2, drawSecondRow_2 - Questions for second level
+drawFirstRow_2, drawSecondRow_2 - It shows you the correct word and each letter is drawn in separate box for second level

-drawFirstRow_3, drawSecondRow_3 - Questions for third level
+drawFirstRow_3, drawSecondRow_3 - It shows you the correct word and each letter is drawn in separate box for third level

+mainMenu() - Shows you the main menu where you can choose to either Start a game, see the rules or quit the game

+game() - Changes the levels

-menu() - Shows the game menu
+startMenu() - Shows you the start menu

-game() - Says that you win

 # Future ideas
 <hr>